SCS-ASSE-FS21-Tutors/tapas/ADR/0010-asynchronous-communication.md

 ## Context

 We are building a multi-component system which needs to handle a workflow among all components.
+During runtime, the components consequently need to share various information which is needed to carry out the tasks.
-Therefore, we need to consider runtime component coupling.
+In this context we need to consider temporary entanglement of our architectural quanta during runtime.
+Those can introduce dynamic coupling of components.

 ## Decision

 Our components need to frequently communicate with each other.
-Therefore, quantum entanglements may occur.
-To build a decoupled system upon that, we use async communication between the components.
+If those communication processes take place sychronously, the described entanglement of architectural quanta occurs.
+Consequently, we use asynchronouse communication, wherever it is necessary.
+This refers especially to tasks with a higher execution duration (e.g. Robot Executor).
+The dynamic component coupling is especially relevant in this cases, since the components are coupled for the whole duration of the execution.

 ## Consequences

-Since we use async communication, the effort for building the system may be higher.
+Asynchronouse communication introduces more overhead.
+Therefore, the system is more complex to build.
+Also it effects the error handling, since we need to deal with delayed or missing responses.
+To counteract, we consider to implement synchronouse communication wherever it is feasible.